 - Light microscopy: mesangial cell proliferation and sclerosis

-- Electron microscopy: splitting and alternating thickening and thinning of the glomerular basement membrane (“basket-weave appearance”)
+- Electron microscopy: splitting and alternating irregular thickening and thinning of the glomerular basement membrane (“basket-weave appearance”)

 - Immunostaining: absence of the type IV collagen alpha-3, alpha-4, and/or alpha-5 chains in the basement membrane